 If there are pages you frequently want to flick to, you can mark them with stickers or washi tape.

-There is no correct order to your Bullet Journal.
+There is no “correct” order to your Bullet Journal.
 The next blank page is where you create your next layout.
-The index helps to find them.
+The index is what helps to find them.

 Next, you will want to create your key.
-Your key is how you identify different elements in your spreads.
+Your key is how you identify different elements in your spreads quickly.
 For example, an appointment might be signified with a simple dot, a task might be a tick-box and a note or memory might be a star symbol.

 Write down your key on the inner cover of your Bullet Journal, or on the page after your index.
 Alternatively, create a flip out chart using washi tape so it’s easy to reference wherever you are in your journal.

-For planning your days, think of the diaries you normally gravitate towards.
+To pick a great spread that works for you, think of the diaries you normally gravitate towards.
 Do you like to see a day at a time?
 Or a whole month?
 You can mix and match as you choose, too, and reference back and forth.
-Click on the layout for inspiration.

 Habits and goals: